10 Questions Before Hiring a Web Developer in India (2026)

 If a developer says "SEO is a separate service" and can't explain these basics, be cautious.
 Basic technical SEO is not an add-on - it's part of building a website correctly.

-Question 9: Can I See a Demo or Prototype Before I Pay the Full Amount?
+Question 9: Can I See a Demo or Staging Link Before Full Payment?

 Reputable developers either share a staging link (a live preview URL) for review before final payment, or show you relevant past work as a style reference.
 You should never pay 100% upfront without seeing design progress.